Murders A-Z is a collection of true crime stories that take an in-depth look at both little-known and famous murders throughout history.

 Kristen Gilbert was the nurse on duty for so many of the fatalities that her co-workers jokingly nicknamed her “The Angel Of Death.”
 Their laughter turned to horror when they released the casualties were no accident.
 Gilbert was a serial murderer.

-Oxygen will dive into the case of Kristen Gilbert during its two-night special, "Snapped Notorious: Prescription for Death," airing Sunday, May 13 at 6/5c.
+Oxygen dove into the case of Kristen Gilbert during its two-night special, "Snapped Notorious: Prescription for Death."

 Kristen Heather Strickland was born in 1967 and grew up in relative affluence in the Massachusetts suburbs.